Tag: trends for 2013

 Overall trend of lumber has shown that there has been a steady increase in prices since the start of 2012.
-This study was essential based on a twenty city average for most common used types of 2x4s to build (ENR, see link below).
+This study was essential based on a twenty city average for the most commonly used types of 2x4s to build (ENR, see link below).

 Pricing are consistently inclining from low levels which was a result of housing market slump which as mentioned before are now looking much more optmistic.
 Random Lengths reported as well that framing lumber prices are up 18.4% over 2011.
 Framing Lumber is now hovering around $322 per thousand board foot.
 Another supporting statistic that is great for both General Contractors and the economy was released by the U.S. Department of Commerce is that the monetary value of new private residential renovations is up 15.5 % from previous year.